Register a Company

 The nature of the business the PLC will carry out, along with other details, must be clearly defined in a document called the Memorandum and Articles of Association.

-The PLC Name The People
+The PLC Name and the People

 - Names of the First Members (Shareholders)